Vedham

-Vedham (/veɪðəm/) is a 2001 Indian Tamil-language romantic drama film written, produced, and directed by Arjun.
+Vedham (/veɪðəm/) is a 2001 Indian Tamil-language romantic drama film written, produced, and directed by Arjun via Sree Raam Films International.
 The film stars himself, Sakshi, Vineeth, and Divyaa Unni, while Mumtaj, Goundamani, and Senthil play important roles.
 The music was composed by Vidyasagar.
 The film was released on 22 August 2001.
 Actor Vishal worked as one of the assistant directors in the film.

 Plot

 Sanjay and Anitha are a married couple living in Coimbatore but are on the verge of getting divorced.
 Vijay, a friend of Sanjay, understands the situation and decides to patch them together.
 Vijay travels to Sanjay's home and stays with the couple for a few weeks.
 During their conversations, Vijay keeps describing about his wife Seetha, two kids, and his joyful marriage life.
 Slowly, Sanjay and Anitha understand each other and want to lead a happy life similar to Vijay and Seetha.
-Finally, it is revealed that all the stories told by Vijay are just his imagination so that it would inspire Sanjay and Anitha.
+Finally, it is revealed that all the stories told by Vijay are just his imagination so that it would inspire Sanjay and Anitha to reconcile.
 The truth is that Vijay was in love with Seetha, but she accidentally died before their wedding and Vijay lives her memories.
 However, he ensures that Sanjay and Anitha do not get to know the truth.
 In the end, Sanjay and Anitha get united.
 Vijay leaves to his home in Chennai with the satisfaction of solving Sanjay's problems.

 Soundtrack

-The soundtrack was composed by Vidyasagar.
-The song "Malai Kaatru" was reused from the composer's own Malayalam song "Oru Raathri Koodi", which appeared in the Malayalam film Summer in Bethlehem.